Wednesday, June 29, 2016

 Empire (#38 - Rated 6.0 out of 12)

-Ingredients: Natural Artesian Spring Water, Cane Sugar, Natural and Artificial flavors extracts, Citric Acid and Sodium Benzoate.
+Ingredients: Natural Artesian Spring Water, Cane Sugar, Natural and Artificial flavor extracts, Citric Acid, and Sodium Benzoate.

 Nutrition 12 oz serving (from the bottle)